 Reach for this book when your child starts noticing physical or developmental differences in others and asks questions that feel difficult to answer.
 It is a gentle tool for parents who want to move beyond polite silence and instead cultivate a heart of active inclusion and empathy in their children.
 The story follows a young boy who describes his brother, a child with various disabilities, and highlights how their lives are more similar than they are different.
 Through a lens of shared humanity and faith, the book addresses common curiosities about mobility aids and communication differences.
 It is perfectly pitched for elementary-aged children, providing a warm framework for understanding that every person is created with dignity and value.
 Parents will appreciate how it models the shift from staring to befriending, making it an essential addition to any home library focused on kindness.

-This book is best read when the parent is ready to discuss the specific religious context of "Imago Dei" (the image of God), as that is a central theme.
+The book incorporates the religious concept of "Imago Dei" (the image of God), which parents may wish to discuss further.
 It can be read cold, but it works best as a conversation starter.
 A child asking a loud, potentially embarrassing question in public about someone's appearance or equipment (e.g., "Why is he in that chair?").

 Preschoolers will focus on the colorful illustrations and the concept of sharing toys.
 Older elementary students will pick up on the advocacy aspect, learning how to speak up for peers who are being excluded.

-Unlike many secular books on disability that focus purely on the medical or social model, this book integrates a theological foundation for human value while remaining very practical about daily life.
+This book offers a theological foundation for human value while remaining very practical about daily life. ```

 The story is told from the perspective of a young boy who has a sibling with disabilities.
 He describes their daily life, including the use of a wheelchair, a feeding tube, and alternative ways of communicating.
 The narrative moves through various settings, such as the park and the dinner table, emphasizing that while his brother might do things differently, they share the same fundamental needs for love, play, and friendship.